 Another important aspect of long-term cigar maturation and aging is providing your cigars with an ideal atmosphere.
 Selecting a high-quality humidor box that has all of the trappings that a premium cigar blend appreciates is vital.

-So even if you are forced to rely upon an old cigar box humidor, make sure that it comes constructed from solid Spanish cedar internals.
-Then, be sure that your hygrometer has been calibrated properly, and that an adequate hydration system is put into play.
+So even if you are forced to rely upon an old cigar box, make sure that it comes constructed from solid Spanish cedar internals at the very least and has a damn good humidor seal.
+Also, be sure that your hygrometer has been calibrated properly, and that an adequate cigar humidification routine is put into play.

 Overload at Your Own Risk!

-The effectiveness of something like humidor packs, refillable humidor humidifiers, or any number of other humidification device are put under enormous strain in these sorts of situations.
+The effectiveness of something like humidor packs, refillable humidor humidifiers, or any number of other humidification devices is put under enormous strain in these sorts of situations.
 This is why it is so important to know when it is time to upgrade to a larger humidor of some form.

 Yes, Humidity Still Matters